joshgreenwell/zoid-lesson/src/tutorial3/README.md

 ### Step 3:

-So, now you masy be wondering, if zoid only passes data one way,<br/>
+So, now you may be wondering, if zoid only passes data one way,<br/>
 how do you do two way messaging?
 The asnwer is callbacks.

 Just like above we will add a key to our options object, but this<br/>